Ass Backwards

 Ass Backwards is a 2013 American female buddy black comedy film written by and starring June Diane Raphael and Casey Wilson.
-The film is directed by Chris Nelson and produced by Heather Rae.
+It was directed by Chris Nelson and produced by Heather Rae.
 The film premiered at the Sundance Film Festival on January 21, 2013.
-The film was made available on iTunes and VOD on September 30, 2013, leading up to the film's theatrical release on November 8, 2013.

 Plot

 Loveable losers Kate and Chloe (June Diane Raphael and Casey Wilson) are best friends with a not-so-firm grip on reality.
 The girls have been inseparable ever since tying for dead last at a kiddie beauty pageant as children.
-Now they are all grown up and living in New York City, where Chloe is a "rising star" dancing in a glass box at a nightclub and Kate is the "CEO" of her own one-woman egg-donor "corporation".
+Now they are all grown up and living in New York City, where Chloe is a "rising star" dancing in a glass box at a nightclub, and Kate is the "CEO" of her own one-woman egg-donor "corporation."

 Their past humiliations at the pageant remain long forgotten until they receive an invitation to the pageant's milestone anniversary celebration.
-With the unpleasant memories flooding back, Kate and Chloe decide to redeem themselves and take a road trip back to their hometown and win the elusive crown.
+With unpleasant memories flooding back, Kate and Chloe decide to redeem themselves, take a road trip back to their hometown, and win the elusive crown.

-On the road, they face some hard truths about themselves and each other as they encounter drug addicts, spring breakers, strip club hooligans, a feminist farming collective, and their favorite reality TV star, leading to the girls' homecoming and final reckoning with their past, present and future.
+On the road, they face some hard truths about themselves and each other as they encounter drug addicts, spring breakers, strip club hooligans, a feminist farming collective, and their favorite reality TV star, leading to the girls' homecoming and final reckoning with their past, present, and future.